Associate PI Scheme - FAQs

 Interested applications must:

-• Be a healthcare professional who wants to gain knowledge of what it means to deliver an NIHR portfolio study.
+• be a healthcare professional who wants to gain knowledge of what it means to deliver an NIHR portfolio study

-• Have spoken to the Local Principal Investigator of their chosen study and gained their mentorship approval prior to applying.
+• have spoken to the Local Principal Investigator of their chosen study and gained their mentorship approval prior to applying

-• Not currently working in a full time funded research role (e.g research nurse).
+• not currently working in a full time funded research role (e.g research nurse)

-If you are a ‘Fellow’ (e.g Research Fellow, Clinical Fellow) then you must:
+If you are a ‘Fellow’ (eg Research Fellow, Clinical Fellow), then you must:

 • Not be receiving funding to work on the study that you want to be an Associate PI for.
 However, you can be an Associate PI on a study that is outside of your funded fellow role.
 Enrolment in these cases will be made on an individual basis.

-I work in Primary Care (GP, pharmacy, dentist, optician services, etc.) - Am I eligible?
+I work in primary care (GP, pharmacy, dentist, optician services, etc) , am I eligible?

 Yes, the scheme is open to any health and care professional.
 The Associate PI Scheme is guided by the studies and safety requirements within the protocol.
 The Local Principal Investigator would need to agree that your chosen study would enable you to meet the mandated Associate PI checklist criteria and that your delegated duties are in line with the safety requirements of the protocol.

-Please refer to the ‘Taking part in the scheme’ section of the FAQs for more details on how the scheme works in a Primary Care setting.
+Please refer to the ‘Taking part in the scheme’ section of the FAQs for more details on how the scheme works in a primary care setting.

-I am a student, am I eligible for the Associate PI Scheme?
+I am a student, am I eligible?

-Students are not eligible to be Associate PIs, because the scheme requires significant input over at least six months and this is not compatible with most student placements.
+Students are not eligible to be Associate PIs, because the scheme requires significant input over at least 6 months and this is not compatible with most student placements.
 Students must qualify before becoming eligible to join.
 We strongly encourage students to become involved in clinical research in other capacities in a way that fits with their training.

-Are Clinical Trial Pharmacists eligible for the scheme, even if fully funded by research?
+Are clinical trial pharmacists eligible for the scheme, even if fully funded by research?

-Yes, we recognise that the work that Clinical Trials Pharmacists do puts them in a slightly different category to other fully-funded research staff (such as Research Nurses), and therefore we will allow applications from Clinical Trials Pharmacists.
+Yes, we recognise that the work that clinical trials pharmacists do puts them in a slightly different category to other fully-funded research staff (such as research nurses), and therefore we will allow applications from clinical trials pharmacists.

-I am funded less than 50% of my time to conduct research, am I eligible for the Associate PI Scheme?
+I am funded less than 50% of my time to conduct research, am I eligible?

 If you are funded 50% or less of your time to conduct research, then you could be eligible to take part in the Associate PI Scheme.
 Please email associatepischeme@nihr.ac.uk and we can discuss eligibility with you.
 Enrolment in these cases will be made on an individual basis.